 In the current business landscape, there is a very clear expectation (from all customers) and even a requirement in certain jurisdictions (from some regulators) for firms to maintain control and responsibility over their relationships with third-party suppliers.
-While most firms recognize this responsibility, increased digitization, globalization, and the need for specialized skills and services via outsourcing have made supply chain and service delivery shocks more complex and difficult to manage.
+While most firms recognise this responsibility, increased digitisation, globalisation, and the need for specialised skills and services via outsourcing have made supply chain and service delivery shocks more complex and difficult to manage.
 As recent incidents have shown, supply shocks are occurring more frequently, can originate from half the world away, cripple commerce across multiple industries, and disrupt the operations of businesses of all types and sizes, with dire financial, brand and reputational implications.

 Earlier this month, for example, when the world’s largest meat processing company was hit by a ransomware attack, knocking plants in the United States and globally offline, the supply crunch pushed beef prices up and affected orders at grocery stores, restaurants and other local sources of meat across the country.
 It exposed a meaty issue: The country's meat supply chain is highly concentrated among a handful of suppliers.

 Similarly, when San Francisco-based cloud service provider Fastly experienced an outage on June 8, dozens of major websites, including CNN, Reddit, Pinterest, certain Amazon sites and the U.K. government’s main public services portal, also went offline and could not be accessed.
 The disruption (apparently caused by an internal configuration error) lasted roughly an hour, but the ripple effect exposed the reliance of many of the world’s biggest websites on a handful of third-party content-delivery networks.